CohleM/sudokuSolver/README.md

 # sudokuSolver

-This solves any sudoku puzzles using BackTracking Algorithm .
+This solves any sudoku puzzles using BackTracking .
 To test it your own sudoku puzzle, manually add the numbers in the board list .
 Then run the file